PHSKC-APDE/rads/wiki/calculating_rates_with_rads.md

 ## [1] 67260
 ```

 We see that the column names and the number of rows are what we expected.
 Now, let's identify the deaths from falls using the `rads::death_injury_matrix_count` function.
-To learn about this function, type `?death_injury_matrix_count` in your console.
+To learn about this function, type `?death_injury_matrix_count` in your console or walk through the [death_functions wiki](https://github.com/PHSKC-APDE/rads/wiki/get_data).
 For now, just trust that this is the correct syntax:

 ```r